Culture

 *Knowing about something that already exists or has existed – Like visiting a museum and seeing the displays in the curio boxes or picture frames.

-* Seeking something virtual that needs to be discovered, deciphered or socially revealed – Like finding your way through a dense night forest with a torch in hand.
+* Seeking something virtual that needs to be discovered, deciphered or socially revealed – Like finding a way through a dense night forest with a torch.

 Life is less about FINDING and more about SEEKING.
-You find it with your eyes and seek with your mind and intellect.
+You find it with your eyes and seek it with your mind and intellect.
+Seeking is about discovering new things and constantly questioning and challenging what we think we know.

-While on a stormy trip to the Musee du Louvre in Paris, I suffered from the audio guide’s poor connectivity and tried to comprehend the massive creations in bingo in half French and half English lingo.
-In the corner of a gigantic hall sat a young gentleman with canvases and colours vis a vis a massive Italian Renaissance painting.
-Upon asking, he revealed that he had been researching that particular painting for more than a month.
+While on a stormy trip to the Musee du Louvre in Paris, I suffered from the audio guide’s poor connectivity and tried to comprehend the massive creations in a bingo in half-French and half-English lingo.
+In the corner of a gigantic hall sat a young gentleman with canvases and colours vis-a-vis a massive Italian Renaissance painting he had researched for over a month.

-To this day, I am confounded – who was better?
-Me, running around with an audio guide merely filling slots when visiting the cult museum—OR – That gentleman who was seeking something of a sixteenth-century relic.
+To this day, I am perplexed—who was better?
+Me, running around with an audio guide merely filling slots visiting the cult museum, or that gentleman seeking something of a sixteenth-century relic?

-Captain Cook, Columbus, Vasco de Gama – Robert Peary, Sir Edmund Hillary and Neil Armstrong etc., were explorers and fanatic travellers who ventured into the dark and dense wilderness with the torch of hope and commitment to discovering the unknown.
+Captain Cook, Columbus, Vasco de Gama – Robert Peary, Sir Edmund Hillary, Neil Armstrong, etc., were explorers and fanatic travellers who ventured into the dark and dense wilderness with the torch of hope and commitment to discovering the unknown.
 At the same time, we comforted ourselves in woollen quilts adulating and clapping to our heroes.
-Today we read about the North Pole, Mt.
+Today, we read about the North Pole, Mt.
 Everest and the Moon and pat our backs for aspiring to learn about the unknown world.
-We owe this knowledge to a bunch of people who decided to quest into the murky existence of the known world and introduce the ‘UNKNOWN’.
+We owe this knowledge to a bunch of people who questioned the murky existence of the known world and introduced the ‘UNKNOWN’.

 * Happy to earn money,